The BBC highlights lean practices and provides a stunning contrast between Toyota and Ford in this article:

 And individual buyers can alter what they want in their car – changing the paint colour or specifications – right on the production line, by notifying their dealers.

-Let’s not point out management practices as the differences between the “Detroit 3” and Toyota… let’s blame healthcare and currency policy.
+Let's not point out management practices as the differences between the “Detroit 3” and Toyota… let's blame healthcare and currency policy.
 Right.
 The differences between Toyota and the Detroit gang are so obvious.
-Having the better management system — that’s the key to Toyota’s success.
+Having a better management system — that's the key to Toyota's success.

 The article ends with some added cynicism from our friend and future Podcast guest Jim Womack:

 At a deeper level, the question is whether GM and Ford – the companies that perfected mass production -can fundamentally change their culture to the new lean production system.

 “I hope they make it – but I am not optimistic they all will be able to,” says James Womack, an expert who has advised many global companies, from Tesco to Boeing, on the advantages of lean production.